 Benefits of Problem Management

-This problem management framework can be adapted to meet your organization’s specific NOC support needs and constraints.
+This Problem Management framework can be adapted to meet your organization’s specific NOC support needs and constraints.

-Effective problem management, using both the reactive and proactive approaches, can help your organization demonstrate value, seek new efficiencies, and overcome infrastructure issues.
-Additional benefits of an effective problem management strategy include:
+Effective Problem Management, using both the reactive and proactive approaches, can help your organization demonstrate value, seek new efficiencies, and overcome infrastructure issues.
+Additional benefits of an effective Problem Management strategy include:

-- Decreased number of incidents,
+- Fewer incidents,